INSIDE: How to Sew the Perfect Quilting Seam Allowance.

 Now that you’ve created a scant 1/4″ seam allowance on your machine you will need a way to test it.

-I recommend doing a seam allowance test.
 The image below shows an accurate 1/4″ seam allowance.
 Notice that it is right on the mark.
 As a result of piecing with this full 1/4″ seam allowance, you could lose a little fabric in the overall block size.
+For example, on a 12″ block you could lose 1/2″ by not using a scant 1/4″ seam allowance.

 Notice the subtle difference in the scant 1/4″ seam allowance below.
 As a result, this tiny fragment of space allows for the shrinkage that occurs because of thread width and pressing.